MSRConnections/Azure-training-course/Content/Introduction/Introduction HOL.md

 In this hands-on lab, you will learn how to:

 - Activate your Azure Pass
-- Log in to Azure with a Microsoft account
+- Log in to the Azure Portal with a Microsoft account
-- View the Azure subscriptions associated with your Microsoft account
+- View the Azure subscriptions associated with your account
-- View billing information in the Azure Portal
-- Switch between the Azure Portal and the Classic Portal

 <a name="Prerequisites"></a>
 ### Prerequisites ###